spuzzelsnest/ww2web/README.md

 sudo pacman -Syu php7 php7-fpm composer
 ```

-> if composer is not directly available
+> if composer is not directly available on the system, make sure you have a copy of composer.phar in the .core directory.
 ```
+cd ~
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php composer-setup.php
+mv composer.phar [rootdir]/.core
 ```